Tipser/slate/docs-v2/source/includes/_tipser-elements.md

 Displays the product thumbnails.

 <aside class="notice">
-<code>ProductThumbanils</code> component must be placed in a container with fixed width and height.
+<code>ProductThumbnails</code> component must be placed in a container with fixed width and height and it will grow to fill that container.
 </aside>

 ```jsx